opensearch-project/data-prepper/data-prepper-plugins/grok-processor/README.md

 Counter

-* `grokProcessingMatchFailure`: records the number of Records that did not match any of the patterns specified in the match field
+* `grokProcessingMismatch`: records the number of Records that did not match any of the patterns specified in the match field

-* `grokProcessingMatchSuccess`: records the number of Records that found at least one pattern match from the match field
+* `grokProcessingMatch`: records the number of Records that found at least one pattern match from the match field

 * `grokProcessingErrors`: records the total number of processing errors for Records